Stamp Duty Calculator

 The timing of your final staircase affects both the price you pay and the SDLT you owe.
 Property value growth increases the consideration and therefore any SDLT due.
 If you believe property values in your area will rise significantly, completing the final staircase sooner locks in a lower price and SDLT basis.

 Conversely, if your financial situation means you cannot yet afford the final share, there is no deadline by which you must staircase.
-The housing association lease will include a staircasing right for the duration of the lease — there is no fixed window.
+The housing association lease will include a staircasing right for the duration of the lease, so there is no fixed window.
 You staircase when it is right for you financially.

 If you are selling another property around the same time as final staircasing, timing the sale to complete before the staircase can avoid the additional dwelling surcharge, or at minimum creates the conditions for an ADS refund claim later.